Commissioned by Stockton on Tees Borough Council, this new crematorium building was constructed on the site of a former school playing field.

 Cllr Mike Smith, Stockton-on-Tees Borough Council’s Member for Environment and Transport, said: “Over the last six years 80 percent of bereaved families in the Borough opted for cremation rather than burial for their loved ones.
 By providing a local crematorium facility we can meet the needs of our bereaved families here in their own community.”

-Treske Ltd were awarded the contract to supply the furniture and soft furnishings with all items specifically designed and made by Treske for Stockton Crematorium.
-The furniture brief included all seating and freestanding furniture for the two chapels, for two waiting rooms, reception desk and Book of Remembrance cabinets, ensuring cohesive quality throughout the entire crematorium.
+Treske Ltd were awarded the contract to supply the crematoria furniture and soft furnishings with all items specifically designed and made by Treske for Stockton Crematorium.
+The furniture brief included bench seating and freestanding furniture for the two chapels, for two waiting rooms, reception desk and Book of Remembrance cabinets, ensuring cohesive quality throughout the entire crematorium.
+Two family rooms are furnished with purpose made fully upholstered benches, with corner tables also designed as part of the brief.

 This crematorium has been designed with simplicity and ease of access in mind, giving the local community a modern and tranquil building to say goodbye to loved ones.